BEST ABM PLATFORMS IN 2026: THE TOP TOOLS FOR B2B MARKETERS

 How do you measure ABM success?

-Account engagement rate, pipeline influenced, pipeline velocity, win rate on target accounts, and average deal size.
-Platforms like Turtl add content engagement metrics — reads, time-on-page, section drop-off — that tie directly to those pipeline outcomes.
+ABM success is measured using account-level metrics rather than lead volume.
+The key indicators are: account engagement rate, pipeline influenced, pipeline velocity, win rate on target accounts, and average deal size.
+Platforms like Turtl extend this with content engagement data (including reads, time-on-page, and section drop-off) that tie directly to pipeline outcomes.

 The problem most ABM stacks ignore